shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/readme.txt

 Based on your sender country and shipping preference, different access credentials for **DHL Paket and DHL Parcel Europe** are required for the configuration:

-**DHL Paket for Germany** log in with your business customer portal credentials. (not a customer yet?
+**DHL Paket for Germany**: Log in with your business customer portal credentials. (not a customer yet?
 Click [here](https://www.dhl.de/en/geschaeftskunden/paket/kunde-werden/angebot-dhl-geschaeftskunden-online.html) for **DHL Paket**)

-**DHL Parcel for Benelux**, please self-generate your API credentials with your business customer portal account.  (not a customer yet?
+**DHL Parcel for Benelux**: Please self-generate your API credentials with your business customer portal account.  (not a customer yet?
 Click [here](https://www.dhlparcel.nl/en/get-quote) for **DHL Parcel Benelux**).
-**Deutsche Post International**: ask your sales contact for credentials for this plugin. (not a customer yet?
+**Deutsche Post International for Europe**: ask your sales contact for credentials for this plugin. (not a customer yet?
 Click [here](https://www.deutschepost.com/en/business-customers/contact/email.html)).

 == Installation & Configuration ==